Sunday, April 26

 With change to Washington Township Little League, we have changed the names of some of our divisions.

 Our old Minor League division is now known as AA Baseball and AA Softball.
 The Major-Minor Baseball division is now known as AAA Baseball.
-The Major divisions will now be refered to the actual name for those divisions, Little League Baseball and Little League Softball.
+The Major divisions will now be referred to the actual name for those divisions, Little League Baseball and Little League Softball.

 This change mimics the farm system of Major League baseball and is also used by most other Little Leagues.